-It doesn't matter if you're wanting to use an image for your blog article, social media platform, or as a backdrop for your video, getting the right aspect ratio for your image is important.
+It doesn't matter if you're wanting to use an image for your blog article, social media platform, or as a backdrop for your video; getting the right aspect ratio for your image files is important.

 You want your images to enhance your brand's look.
-An image that looks stretched or disproportionate can cause your brand authority to suffer.
+A resized image that looks stretched or disproportionate can cause your brand authority to suffer.
 But don't worry, we've you covered.

 - Fantastic Image Formats and Where to Find Them